 We facilitated half-day workshops in Mt.
 Vernon, Peoria, Rockford, Hillside, and Chicago during 2019.
-Stay tuned for a publication featuring stories by workshop participants.
+See below for a publication featuring stories by workshop participants.

 We’re proud that some of our workshop participants are already speaking up about their experiences!
 Read The ‘Hidden’ Crisis of Rural Housing by The Nation‘s Jake Bittle and Struggling for Housing by WSIU’s Steph Whiteside to learn about Holly, Donna, and Darius.